Crime in South Africa: Logistics

 Of 5,781 police vehicles in Gauteng, 1,407 or almost a quarter were out of order in 2020, which negatively affected reaction times and visible policing.
 Three to four detectives rely on a single vehicle, meaning that detectives have to share with a colleague to visit a crime scene.
 Poor quality infrastructure prevented the conversion of paper dockets to an e-docket system, while its PCEM, FPS and VA-AMIS systems, acquired from FDA to keep tabs on case evidence and firearms, functioned only intermittently from 2018 to 2021.
-From 2018 to 2020, funds were insufficient to supply service members with new uniforms, though some were found in the possession of blue light hijackers and other armed robbers.
+From 2018 to 2020, funds were insufficient to supply service members with new uniforms, though some were found in the possession of blue light bandits and other armed robbers.
 Bulletproof vests were likewise in short supply.
 By 2020 some toxicological reports of the SAPS were lagging by as much as a decade, while the number of unprocessed DNA samples at the National Forensic Science Laboratories (NFSL) reached a backlog of 117,000 due to mismanagement of the supply chain process.